Where it began

 We are different to mainstream philosophies of learning in that we believe that the key to creating innovative thinkers and emotionally aware little humans who want to learn, is supporting them to feel at home in themselves.
 Research continues to show that academic success in school is less a marker for future success than evidence of knowing how to work well within the school system.

 What are those life skills?
-We call them personal competencies and our mission is to support and empower students to embody these competencies throughout their time at Woodline.
+We call them personal competencies and our mission is to support and empower children to embody these competencies throughout their time at Woodline.

 It’s cultural.
-Teachers and students together, create an environment in which it feels safe to have a go, to make mistakes, to ask questions, to have a respectful difference of opinion.
+Guides and children together, create an environment in which it feels safe to have a go, to make mistakes, to ask questions, to have a respectful difference of opinion.
 We rely on the below four pillars of Woodline:

 In our initial meeting with families, we learn from a child and their family, what makes a child tick: what is important to them, what do they enjoy doing, what is their unique history, and how can we best support them to learn in a way that honours their needs.
 We then tailor a program that promotes interaction and communication with the class, while also being inclusive and respectful of the individual child.
 This program is laid out in an Individual Learning Plan (ILP) that is shared with the student and their family, and provides the framework for the child’s year.